Project-HAMi/HAMi/README.md

 ***Device Memory Control***: GPUs can be allocated with certain device memory, and have made it that it does not exceed the boundary.

-***virtual Device memory***: You can oversubscribe GPU device memory by using host memory as its swap
+***Virtual Device memory***: You can oversubscribe GPU device memory by using host memory as its swap.

 ***Easy to use***: You don't need to modify your task yaml to use our scheduler.
 All your GPU jobs will be automatically supported after installation.